-- Non-secure accesses from EL1 and EL0 to activity monitor registers are trapped to EL2. - Non-secure accesses from EL1 and EL0 to activity monitor registers are not trapped to EL2.
+- Non-secure accesses from EL1 and EL0 to activity monitor registers are trapped to EL2.
+This is the reset value. - Non-secure accesses from EL1 and EL0 to activity monitor registers are not trapped to EL2.

 ECTLREN, [1]

 Extended Control Registers enable.
 The possible values are: